phpscott/open-source/FilmhubIngestor/README.md

 - **Step 1:** Read in a directory list of the aws bucket, saved as a flat file to: dirFile in DIRLIST

+> UPDATE: This script can now be configured to use the AWS CLI to generate the dirFile.
+> See S3 Actions below and Examples Runs for more details.

 - **Step 2:** Iterate over the directory list and identify YAML files.

 - **Step 3:** Extract/Download YAML file and store locally as YAML and JSON, build objects file with yaml ids/file paths